joshwatson/binaryninja-fat_macho/README.md

 # Fat Mach-O BinaryView for Binary Ninja
+# This plugin's features are now integrated into the Binary Ninja core and therefore is deprecated.
 This Binary Ninja plugin extends the Mach-O BinaryView to support Fat Mach-O files.

 # Supported Platforms